-I feel like I can make this post with ALL the knowledge, because I've taken this tour three times, and will be doing it for a fourth time in April. (read more)
+I feel like I can make this post with ALL the knowledge, because I've taken this tour four times, and will be doing it for a fifth time in January. (read more)

 The VIP tour is much more expensive, but allows you to completely customize your day in the parks.
 This tour, the one I'm talking about in this post, is a "one size fits all" tour aimed at getting you around the parks quickly so you can ride all of the thrill rides in all of the parks, except for Animal Kingdom.

 There is another tour for Animal Kingdom called the Ultimate Nights of Adventure.
 I've posted my review of that in a separate blog post, so be sure to check it out.

 CHECK OUT OUR ROBLOX THEMED BOOKS FOR KIDS

 The tour is only offered at Disney World.
 If you're planning on going soon, but haven't decided whether to book through a Travel Agent or rent DVC points, I've got a super helpful post about going both routes.
 And, don't worry, I'm not a travel agent, so I definitely will not be biased in my reviews of those methods.